-The Royal Commission will provide counselling and support for survivors engaging with the Inquiry.
+Counselling and support will be provided for all survivors engaging with the inquiry.

 We encourage all survivors to talk with our Contact and Support Team about how we can best meet your needs.